mickfuzz/phd4/_posts/thesis_chapters/2024-3-8-Appendices.md

 <!-- For examples in the Vignette of S and T's interaction we can see attributes of the child as a Glitcher.
 In terms of understanding of the game as a dynamic system, this is seen clearly in the parent's alarm at the child's deletion of all elements of hazard.
 The parent is keen to keep a sense of game balance to ensure a sense of challenge for the imagined player.
 "It's no fun having a game without any hazards to avoid."
 The child seems determined to remove all hazards.  -->

+### Discussion on Player types - moved from chapter 6

+DATA REQUIRED FROM VIDEO!?

+The process of exploring identity in this way surfaced the cheekiness of some young people and the pleasure they took in demonstrating their playful mischievousness.
+I began to make journal notes on this subject and talk to other games study practitioners.
+I began to ask the question can the surfacing maker types (as per player types) encourage awareness and celebrate the emerging practices that the community was producing.

+As an example some players created impossible or overly easy game levels.
+They appeared aware of implications for game balance but is taking pleasure in this seeming destruction of the key challenge of the game as an act of disruptive play.
+They seem to take pleasure from ignoring concepts of what should be done to maintain game balance and from the sense of shock from their current audience her parent.
+Going against this convention is a type of playful destruction in this context.
+The process mirrors play theory concept of playing against the game or dark play [@sutton-smith_ambiguity_2001].

+Below I outline how I designed to encourage this behaviour.

+My rationale for this process was to promote awareness of pluralistic programming process [@papert_epistemological_1990].

+I wanted to try to communicate a message to participants that when you are learning something hard it is of value follow your own working preferences and try to discover a creative style that suits you.

+Limits of discussion findings - what to put in

 ### Vignette featuring Toby's activity

 The vignette is included as a principle appendix.